howardjake/php-assessment/README.md

 ![Final](./images/page.png)

-To close the container..
+To close the containers..

 ```
 docker-compose down
 ```

 ## Notes
  - This was built on Ubuntu/Linux
- - I used mariadb for compatibility
+ - I used mariadb for compatibility reasons
+ - I'm using the `cached_data.json` file to hold the `public.opendatasoft.com` data
+ - `/mu_plugins` is being used to auto-assign the custom theme to  'main' during the install
+ - If you run into any problems you can contact me here: `howardjake9512@gmail.com`